agarwalutkarsh554/RepoOfTime/C++/Calculatortutorial/README.md

-# Calculator
+# Calculatortutorial

 ---

-A calculator console app from C# tutorial for Visual Studio in C++ for GCC.
+MS Visual Studio C++ Tutorial for GCC/MingW.
+The code will work in VS2017 and later.

 ## Building